Nepal Raptor Conservation Program

 In the past, Himalayan Nature has collaborated with Nepalese Ornithological Union to implement bird related projects in various parts of Nepal and we intend to work with several provincial bird /wildlife conservation organisations on this matter.

 a.
 Community Managed Vulture Conservation Project in Ramdhuni Community Forest, eastern Nepal.

 c.
 Movement Study of Indian Spotted Eagle using GPS satellite transmitter.

 d.
 Factors driving the differences on home range size of Bearded Vulture.

 e.
 Distribution, Movement and Breeding Ecology of Mountain Hawk Eagle.

 f.
 Tracking the movement of Himalayan Vulture Gyps himalayensis in Nepal.

-Nepal Raptor Conservation Program is supported by The Peregrine Fund, Korea Institute of Environment Ecology, The Peregrine Fund- Wageningen University & Research Partnership, Asian Raptor Research and Conservation Network, Oriental Bird Club/March Conservation Fund, Kenya Birds of Prey Trust and North Star Science and Technology.
+Nepal Raptor Conservation Program is supported by The Peregrine Fund, Korea Institute of Environment Ecology, The Peregrine Fund- Wageningen University & Research Partnership, Columbus Zoo and Aquarium, Asian Raptor Research and Conservation Network, Oriental Bird Club/March Conservation Fund, Kenya Birds of Prey Trust and North Star Science and Technology.